 (Phonetic: nur-aw-li-dawl)

 Effects: Sedative and antifungal.
-Found in Jack Herer and Skywalker OG, nerolidol promotes deep relaxation1117.
+Found in Jack Herer and Skywalker OG, nerolidol promotes deep relaxation

-Therapeutic Potential: Enhances skin permeability for topical treatments and fights parasites11.
+Therapeutic Potential: Enhances skin permeability for topical treatments and fights parasites

 10. Bisabolol: The Gentle Soother